 Ended arris rails are installed by slotting them into the mortice hole in the post during erection of the fence.

 Un-ended arris rails can be ended with a handsaw or adze and then slotted into the post the same way as an ended arris rail.
 The other method is to use arris rail support brackets.
 These simply screw or nail into the rail and onto the post.

 Cant rails are installed by bolting to a concrete post or screwing them to a timber post.
 Another method is to buy posts which have been notched to suit the cant rail.
-(Available in Concrete only, stocked at AVS Peterborough branch.)
+(Available in concrete only)

 Rail Quantity Guide

 |1200mm||2||Up to 3m|

 If this is 100mm wide we would expect that a completed 3m bay of fence would use 36 or 37 featheredge.
 It would be normal to allow for some wastage, so when calculating the quantity to order allow approximately 13 per metre run of fence.

 Featheredge which is 125mm wide, (often used with cant rails) is available from our Peterborough Branch will require 30 boards per 3m bay.

 These are an optional fixture located at the top of the fence and are always fitted in conjunction with a shaped capping.
 This combination of counter rail and capping gives the fence a lot more rigidity and lateral strength.
 The top of only every fourth featheredge is normally nailed to the counter rail, the ends of the counter rail are normally housed in mortices in the posts.
 The counter rail will require trimming to fit into the post mortice.
 Remember, when using a counter rail and capping, it is normal that an amount of post projects above the fence line.
 This may mean that if you have already economised with the length of fence post used, a longer fence post will be required.
 Concrete post options are fewer with a counter rail and capping.